NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 will also run the unit tests which demonstrate use of the client to make actual API calls against EVSRESTAPI.

+## Running the README Gradle test runner (java_check.py)

+This directory includes a helper script that scans this `README.md` for `./gradlew` commands (the sample commands shown) and executes them to capture output into the `samples/` directory.

+- Script: `java_check.py` (located in this directory)
+- Usage:
+    ```bash
+    cd java-examples
+    python java_check.py
+    ```
+- Requirements:
+    - Java must be installed and accessible (e.g. `java --version`).
+    - Gradle wrapper `./gradlew` must be executable from this directory (as the script runs gradle commands parsed from the README).
+- Output: The script will execute the `./gradlew test` commands found in the README and update files in the `samples/` directory with collected outputs; it also reports which commands succeeded or failed.

 ## Sample Java Calls

 The following examples are exhibited by various unit tests defined in the code in